Short DNA Trace Read Lengths

 - "Dirty" template DNA has been used.

-- Unsequencable region reached (eg. homopolymer G)
+- Unsequencable region reached (e.g. homopolymer G)

 Solutions for short trace reads